Top of the pageCheck Your Symptoms

 Other urinary problems

 Kidney stones are another urinary problem that can cause mild to severe urinary symptoms.
-Men ages 20 to 30 are affected most often with kidney stones.
-But anyone can get stones at any age.

 An injury to the genital area can cause severe pain.
 But how bad the pain is doesn't always match how severe the injury is.
 After an injury such as a hit to the genital area, it's important to watch for urinary problems.
 You will usually need to see your doctor if you have trouble urinating, can't urinate, have blood in your urine, have swelling, or have ongoing pain.